catalinred/catalinred.github.com/_posts/2014-11-10-form-controls-currentcolor-pseudo-elements.markdown

 The `.form-group` is applied to the HTML label that wraps both checkbox or radio and text respectively.
 It has a `pointer` style because you may want to add a small usability touch by showing the user that this is actionable.

 Also, in case you were wondering about the `user-select: none;` declaration, unfortunately that's not a standard CSS3 feature and its behavior might change in the future.
-For now, it's just a cool method of preventing text/element selection using CSS.
+For now, it's just a cool method of preventing text selection using CSS.

 {% highlight css %}
 .form-group {